Siemens CFO says not in hurry to list Healthineers

+UPDATE 2-Delivery Hero aims to raise around 1 bln euros via listing

+* Shares to start trading on June 30 (Adds comments from investors, bankers, source familiar with company)

-FRANKFURT German industrial group Siemens (SIEGn.DE) does not need to rush with a planned listing of its healthcare unit as it believes the market will stay healthy for some time, its finance chief said on Thursday.
+FRANKFURT May 4 German industrial group Siemens does not need to rush with a planned listing of its healthcare unit as it believes the market will stay healthy for some time, its finance chief said on Thursday.

 Siemens said in November it planned a stock-market listing for the $15 billion revenue business.
 After reporting quarterly results on Thursday, it said it was exploring two or three options for doing this, without being specific.